krzemienski/awesome-from-stars/README.md

 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.
 * [gitbito/AI-Automation](https://github.com/gitbito/AI-Automation): Intelligent AI automation examples using Bito CLI and tools
 * [Abhii-07/AI-Code-Converter](https://github.com/Abhii-07/AI-Code-Converter): This web application allows you to convert code from one programming language to another using the ChatGPT API.
 It also provides code debugging and code quality checking features.
-* [mckaywrigley/ai-code-translator](https://github.com/mckaywrigley/ai-code-translator): Use AI to translate code from one language to another.
+* [mckaywrigley/ai-code-translator](https://github.com/mckaywrigley/ai-code-translator): Come join the best place on the internet to learn AI skills.
+Use code "aicodetranslator" for an extra 20% off.
 * [eumemic/ai-legion](https://github.com/eumemic/ai-legion): An LLM-powered autonomous agent platform
 * [NisaarAgharia/AI-Shorts-Creator](https://github.com/NisaarAgharia/AI-Shorts-Creator): AI-Video-Cropper is a Python-based tool that leverages the power of GPT-4 (OpenAI's language model) to automatically analyze videos, extract the most interesting sections, and crop them for improved viewing experience.
 This project combines the capabilities of GPT-4, FFmpeg, and OpenCV to automate the process of identifying highlights in videos
 * [greenteabots/Ai-Soundcloudviewer-written-by-chatGPT](https://github.com/greenteabots/Ai-Soundcloudviewer-written-by-chatGPT): Soundcloud ViewBot written by ChatGPT